danieljbrooks/aws-spot-training/README.md

   - Go back to EC2 Launch template, add role.
   - User data will become useful later.

   - Click on launch template -> can modify.

+  - Current able to ssh into instance